 It is not my purpose to take 5 minutes to discuss the merits or demerits of the proposal which I shall offer at the appropriate time.
 I merely seek the attention of the gentleman from Georgia and the gentleman from Tennessee to discuss what occurred before the Committee on Rules.
-Before the Committee on Rules I suggested that that committee make in order as a substitute the proposal sponsored by myself.
+Before the Committee on Rules.
+Before the Committee make in order as a substitute the proposal sponsored by myself.
 By an equally divided vote, I was informed that the motion to make it in order was defeated.